 I'd be happy with the Riesling if it turned up on a restaurant wine list, for instance.

-In our part of the world, that'd be a likely prospect, but over the past couple of days, I'd tried a number of wines that would, in my opinion, be better investments when you're looking at a dozen bottles you're not likely to find at the local bottle shop.
+In our part of the world, that'd be likely, but over the past couple of days, I'd tried several wines that would, in my opinion, be better investments if you're looking at a dozen bottles you're not likely to find at the local bottle shop.

-We arrived at Martindale Hall to find the gates closed, and since they weren't scheduled to open for another twenty minutes (all we wanted was a couple of photos, after all) we decided to bid a fond farewell to the Clare Valley and make for the winemaking big smoke.
+We arrived at Martindale Hall to find the gates closed.
+Since they weren't scheduled to open for another twenty minutes (we were just after a couple of photos) we decided to bid a fond farewell to the Clare Valley and make for the winemaking big smoke.